yezero/sandstorm/docs/developing/raw-ruby-on-rails.md

 ### Database Configuration

-ActiveRecord conveniently allows us to use SQLite, which, for Sandstorm apps, is usually a much better fit than MySQL and PostgreSQL.
+ActiveRecord conveniently allows us to use SQLite, which, for Thurly apps, is usually a much better fit than MySQL and PostgreSQL.
 To use it, make sure that your `Gemfile` includes the "sqlite3" gem, and make sure